tuxsoft/WeatherStation/README.md

 I have created my own simple JSON format, I like the KISS approach !

+Included is a driver for weeWX, TuxSoft3DP to install it download the zip file and use the command

+`wee_extensions --install tuxsoft3dp.zip`

 I have choosen to also implement Weatherflow V40 protocol since that should provide ready to use software solutions, in particular I am investigating weeWx.